ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 6. Create new namespace in Rancher

 Namespaces are virtual clusters backed by the same physical cluster.
 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.
-Usually different namespaces are created to separate environments deployments i.e. development, staging, production.
+Usually different namespaces are created to separate environments deployments e.g. development, staging, production.

 For our development purposes we will create a namespace called artemis.
 It can be done easily using Rancher.